Ornamental Onion Allium sphaerocephalon

 - Leaf Description:

 - Leaves are long, slender, flat or cylindrical and hollow.
-The plant smells of onions or garlic.
+The plant smells of garlic or onion.

 - Stem Is Aromatic: